dfkaye/dfkaye-blog/content/posts/custom-attributes-are-fast-good-and-cheap.md

 title: "Custom Attributes Are Fast Good and Cheap"
 date: 2021-05-07T13:02:51-07:00
 lastmod: 2021-05-07T13:02:51-07:00
-description: "Avoid CSS classes when deriving styles based on state.
-Prefer HTML element attributes, and CSS attribute selectors."
+description: "On using HTML element attributes, and CSS attribute selectors when deriving styles based on state."
 tags:
 - "CSS"
 - "HTML"